angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 Measures average magnitud of the errors without considering their direction (all errors in absolute value).
 It is intuitive to calculate, but you lose information related to the magnitud of th error.<br />
 Units are the same as the target variable.<br />
-Value range from 0 to infinite.<br />
+Value range from 0 to infinite.
 Lower values are better.

 **Calculated with sklearn**
 ```python